avajs/ava/readme.md

 ### Common pitfalls

 We have a growing list of [common pitfalls](docs/08-common-pitfalls.md) you may experience while using AVA.
-If you encounter any issues you think are common, comment in [this issue](https://github.com/avajs/ava/issues/404).
+If you encounter any issues you think are common, comment on [this issue](https://github.com/avajs/ava/issues/404).

 ### Recipes